 About the Brecht Forum

 The Brecht Forum was founded in 1975 as The New York Marxist School.
 In 1984, the founding collective incorporated as The Brecht Forum with The New York Marxist School as the Forum's core project.
-Additional projects include The Institute for Popular Education, founded in 1990 iin collaboration with the Theater of the Oppressed Laboratory & Arts at the Brecht which includes ongoing arts programming in collaboration with such projects as Neues Kabarett, an experimental jazz series initiated in 1998, Strike Anywhere Theater Ensemble, and The Ground Floor Collective.
+Additional projects include The Institute for Popular Education, founded in 1990 iin collaboration with the Theater of the Oppressed Laboratory, & Arts at the Brecht which included ongoing arts programming in collaboration with such projects as Neues Kabarett, an experimental jazz series initiated in 1998, Strike Anywhere Theater Ensemble, and The Ground Floor Collective.

 Registration & Fees

 Most of its activities had a sliding scale suggested donation and no one was turned away for inability to pay.
 As these funds only covered a portion of their costs, it relied on the progressive community for its financial survival.